Anglo-Nepalese War: Second Battle of Malaon and Jaithak

+Bhakti Thapa's troops (black) and British E.I.C. troops (red) at the Battle of Deuthal.

-The Second Battle of Malaon and Jaithak cut the Nepalese lines of communication between Central Nepal and the Far West.
+The Second Battle of Malaon (or Malaun) and Jaithak cut the Nepalese lines of communication between Central Nepal and the Far West.
 It also sealed the fate of Kazi Amar Singh Thapa at Malaon and Ranajor Singh Thapa at Jaithak.
 At Malaon, Major-General Ochterlony had moved with extreme care summoning reinforcements and heavy guns from Delhi until his total attack force consisted of over 10,000 men well-equipped with heavy cannons.

 Kazi Amar Singh Thapa's position in the Malaon Hills depended on Bilaspur in the lowlands for his food supplies, and the nature of the hills forced him to spread his forces very thinly in an attempt to defend every vantage point.
 Ochterlony cut off the supply of food from Bilaspur and then turned his attention to the intricate network of defensive posts that were designed to withstand any frontal assault.
 Although rear fortifications supported these posts, none could withstand a long cannonade by heavy guns.
 Because Ochterlony had sufficient troops to attack and overwhelm several positions simultaneously, the thinly spread Nepalese defences could be dangerously divided.

 Ochterlony chose his target, a point on the ridge, and then proceeded to move slowly, consolidating each position that he took, and allowing the pioneers time to build roads so that the heavy guns could be moved forward to support each attack.
 After a series of carefully planned and executed moves, he succeeded in establishing a position on the crest of Deothal, not even over a thousand yards from Kazi Amar Singh Thapa's main fort at Malaon.
-The old warrior Bhakti Thapa valiantly led assault after assault on this position, but he died during battle and the position did not fall.
+The old Gorkhali warrior Bhakti Thapa valiantly led assault after assault on this position, but he died during battle and the position did not fall.
 Immensely impressed by Bhakti's sustained courage against impossible odds, the British made the well appreciated and honourable gesture of returning his body with full military honours.
 The British superiority in numbers made it inevitable that they would be able to establish themselves and their heavy guns on a vantage point within range of Ranajor Singh's fortifications, sooner or later.

 Both Kazi Amar Singh Thapa and Ranajor Singh Thapa were thus hemmed in and looking down the barrels of the British guns when Bam Shah's letter arrived, announcing the fall of Almora.
 Although the old commander was still reluctant to surrender, Kazi Amar Singh Thapa at last saw the hopelessness of the situation and, compelled by circumstances and the British guns, surrendered with honour for both himself and Ranajor Singh.
 The Nepalese positions in the Far West lost control to the British on 15 May 1815.